Movies and Film in Boulder County

 Wednesdays: The Changes in Latitude Travel Store offers free travel films, slide shows and photo presentations at 7pm most Wednesdays at 2525 Arapahoe Ave.
 Here’s a small sampling; find more at www.cil.com.

-Chautauqua’s popular silent-film series features oldies but goodies and live accompaniment by either Hank Troy on piano, the Mont Alto Silent Picture Orchestra, or the Silent Cinema Trio; check online for fall dates.
-The fall lineup also includes other film presentations, as listed below.
-Chautauqua is at 900 Baseline Road. www.chautauqua.com.
+Chautauqua’s popular silent-film series features oldies but goodies and live accompaniment by Hank Troy on piano, the Mont Alto Silent Picture Orchestra, or the Silent Cinema Trio.
+The winter/spring lineup also includes other monthly film presentations; a few are listed below.
+900 Baseline Road. www.chautauqua.com.

 Firehouse First Friday Films